i-mkrishna/imgfy-client/README.md

 #maybe the web functionality won't work because backend is hosted on free server(render).
-#sometime it not work properly
+sometime it not work properly. sorry for that
-#sorry for that